sebhildebrandt/systeminformation/README.md

 ## Copyright Information

-Linux is a registered trademark of Linus Torvalds, Apple, Mac OS, OS X is a registered trademark of Apple Inc., Windows is a registered trademark of Microsoft Corporation.
+Linux is a registered trademark of Linus Torvalds.
+Apple, macOS, OS X are registered trademarks of Apple Inc., Windows is a registered trademark of Microsoft Corporation.
 Node.js is a trademark of Joyent Inc., Intel is a trademark of Intel Corporation, AMD is a trademark of Advanced Micro Devices Inc., Raspberry Pi is a trademark of the Raspberry Pi Foundation, Debian is a trademark of the Debian Project,